Monday, November 3, 2025

 Keep history, contacts, and documents in one place so the latest facts are visible.
 Hunting for files is tiring and wastes energy that should be used on judgment and empathy.

-If you don’t have a complaint case management system (CCMS), have the entire team do a blitz on inbox sorting every 2-3 hours.
-This helps every case handler have up-to-date information when working on a case preventing rework.
+If you don’t have a complaint management system to keep track of everything, have the entire team do a blitz on inbox sorting every 2-3 hours.
+This helps every case handler work from up-to-date information, reducing rework.

 Avoid meaningless perks and rewards

-Striking the right balance between trying to improve morale with gestures and not appearing insulting to the team is hard.
-But, if you are drowning under an impossible number of open complaint files, is a pizza that will probably be cold by the time they get to eat it, really going to help?
+Striking the right balance between trying to improve morale with gestures, and not appearing insulting to the team, is hard.
+If your team is drowning under an impossible number of open complaint cases, is a pizza Friday really going to help?
 Not likely.

 Finally, look after yourself